Priyasha Bhardwaj

-Priyasha Bhardwaj is an Indian actress who primarily works in Hindi television.
-She gained recognition for her role as Soundarya in the Disney+ Hotstar series Aarya (2020).
+Priyasha Bhardwaj is an Indian actress who primarily works in Hindi television and web series.
+She gained recognition for her role as Saundarya in the Disney+ Hotstar series Aarya (2020).
+Priyasha later worked in various web series like Mirzapur and Saas Bahu Aur Flamingo.
+She is also known for her role as Inspector Bhoomi in Hindi TV Series CID.

 Early life and education

 She grew up in Assam but later moved to Mumbai to pursue a career in acting.
 Before entering the entertainment industry, she worked in corporate sector.

-Bhardwaj was appeared in numerous ads, including UNICEF's Motherhood Stories.
+Bhardwaj has appeared in numerous ads, including UNICEF's Motherhood Stories.

+In addition to her screen work, Bhardwaj is also an active theatre artist.
+She is known for her clowning performance Fool Time Actoré, which was based on the everyday life of an actor through a clowning-based narrative.